pcampeti/CMBSCAT/README.md

-# CMBSCAT: fast map-based emulator for CMB systematics
+# CMBSCAT: Map-Based Emulator for CMB systematics with the Scattering Covariance

 `cmbscat` is a pip installable package that can synthesize new map samples (called **emulations**) which are both visually and statistically similar to the ones found in an (eventually) small dataset of simulations.